 In addition, evaluations of our online program for frontline leaders, which requires just 30 minutes a day, found similar results:

 - 90% of participants in our Frontline Leader Impact program found the course easy to access and navigate; and

 - 99% of participants said the course had a positive impact on their leadership skills.

-Such virtual leadership programs can help organizations minimize disruption and strengthen individual leadership skills, while at the same time improving employee engagement, retention, development, and organizational culture.
+Such virtual leadership programs can help organizations minimize disruption and strengthen individual leadership skills, as well as improve employee engagement, retention, development, and organizational culture.

 Our researchers have also found that organizations that value leadership development are better at developing their leaders and placing the right people in the right roles — which, in turn, drives greater innovation and stronger financial performance.

 Learn more about the studies and these 4 outcomes of leadership development in our white paper on how leadership development drives performance.

 Now that you understand why leadership development is important, you’ll want to be sure you’re investing in your people.
 Explore our wide array of leadership solutions to help you engage and strengthen the talent that will move your organization into the future.